Healthy Homes Assessment Timberlea

 Draught Stopping Timberlea

 Draughts can lead to low temperatures inside homes.
-A humid house costs more to heat, which means wasting energy and incurring higher costs.
+A humid house costs more to heat, meaning wasting energy and resulting in higher bills.

-If you are able to feel external air getting in, or see the air is clear from a hole or gap that is, it is probably a gap or crack that needs sealing in some way.
-Cracks or gaps with large gaps must be permanently stopped.
-Cracks that are greater than 3mm and let air into or out from your house need the sealing.
-For example, if the open fireplace isn’t used it can create draughts.
-This should be sealed from.
-Landlords and property managers are accountable for making sure such draughts are eliminated whenever possible.
+If you can feel external air getting in, or see an unobstructed draught coming from a gap or hole that is, it’s most likely a gap or hole that needs sealing in some way.
+Large cracks and gaps should be permanently stopped.
+Gaps greater than 3mm that let air into or out within the home need sealing.
+For example, if an open fireplace isn’t in use it may cause draughts and should be blocked off.
+Landlords and property managers are responsible for ensuring that these draughts are stopped whenever imaginable.

-You don’t require to block up intentional gaps or holes which are part of the construction.
-For instance, small gaps around doors and windows might be necessary to allow movement of the building as the home warms and cools so that they are able to be closed and opened rather than securing.
-We will examine all doors and windows in your Healthy Homes assessment of your rental property.
+You don’t require to cover up gaps or holes in the construction.
+For instance, small gaps around doors and windows could be necessary to allow movement of the structure when the home heats and cools, to allow them to be shut and opened, rather than sticking.
+We will test every window and door as part of our Healthy Homes assessment of your rental property.

 See the full details for the Healthy Homes draught stopping requirements.